 You need to use orchestration and management tools to coordinate and manage resources across both cloud environments.
 This is also why it becomes challenging for cloud engineers who are tasked with making sure that the environments remain compatible with each other, providing a seamless and integrated hybrid cloud infrastructure.

-Components of Hybrid Cloud Security
+Importance of Hybrid Cloud Security

 Hybrid cloud security components work in tandem with each other to ensure cloud network security.
 Together, these components define a company’s hybrid cloud security strategy.
-However, the specific technologies, components, and configurations that you use are determined by your company’s cloud computing security needs and the cloud services you utilize.
+However, the specific technologies, components, and configurations you use are determined by your company’s cloud computing security needs and the cloud services you utilize.

-- Authentication – this relates to managing access control and using identity and access management (IAM) tools that validate users and allow access to specific personnel.
+- Authentication relates to managing access control and using identity and access management (IAM) tools that validate users and allow access to specific personnel.Â

-- Configuration – this component entails managing, assessing, and updating security policy documents or cloud access.
+- Configuration entails managing, assessing, and updating security policy documents or cloud access.Â

-- Vulnerability scanning – this involves scans that identify cloud security management vulnerabilities and provide reports and mitigation.
+- Vulnerability scanning involves scans that identify cloud security management vulnerabilities and provide reports and mitigation.Â

-- Micro-segmentation – this involves splitting your cloud network security into various, identifiable zones.
-It provides your cloud management team with the ability to control east-west traffic and prevents attackers from laterally moving.
+- Micro-segmentation involves splitting your cloud network security into various identifiable zones.
+It allows your cloud management team to control east-west traffic and prevents attackers from laterally moving.Â

-- Compliance management – this is an essential element of network and cloud security as it helps your organization adhere to industry regulations and standards.
+- Compliance management is an essential element of network and cloud security, as it helps your organization adhere to industry regulations and standards.Â

-- Security Information & Event Management (SIEM) – this element of the cloud security network entails regular, real-time monitoring of your cloud environment.
-Applications or network hardware provide threat alerts in SIEM.
+- Security Information & Event Management (SIEM) is an element of the cloud security network that entails regular, real-time monitoring of your cloud environment.
+Applications or network hardware provide threat alerts in SIEM.Â

-- Workload security – this component of your hybrid cloud network security entails protecting and safeguarding individual services, workloads, and applications.
+- Workload security is a hybrid cloud network security component that protects and safeguards individual services, workloads, and applications.Â

-- Perimeter defense – it includes steps that bolster the network’s edge security using API gateways, VPNs, and firewalls.
+- Perimeter defense includes steps that bolster the network’s edge security using API gateways, VPNs, and firewalls.Â

-- Data transfer – this component ensures that the data in your cloud is always secure, whether at rest or in transit between the public and private cloud environments.
+- Data transfer is a component that ensures that the data in your cloud is always secure, whether at rest or in transit between the public and private cloud environments.Â

 Benefits of Hybrid Cloud Security